localstack/localstack-extensions/mailhog/README.md

 LocalStack Mailhog Extension
 ===============================

-Web and API based STMP testing directly in LocalStack using [MailHog](https://github.com/mailhog/MailHog).
+Web and API based SMTP testing directly in LocalStack using [MailHog](https://github.com/mailhog/MailHog).

 If the standard configuration is used, LocalStack will serve the UI through http://mailhog.localhost.localstack.cloud:4566 or http://localhost:4566/mailhog/.
 It will also configure `SMTP_HOST` automatically, which points all services using SMTP, including [SES](https://docs.localstack.cloud/user-guide/aws/ses/), to MailHog.